Farm-Scale Application of Concentrated Urine-Derived Fertilizer: Evaluation of a Roller Pump for Precise and Consistent Side Dressing of Sweet Corn

 With increasing access to urine fertilizer, farmers will need applicator systems tailored to urine fertilization.
 The Rich Earth Institute has built a hay applicator designed to apply urine in a gentle stream to hayfields (Figure 1).
 While this gravity-fed system is well-suited for hay application, it does not offer the dosing precision or a high dosing rate required for the cultivation of other crops.
 Many passes over the hayfield and many refills of the applicator tank are needed with the gravity-fed hay applicator, and these inefficiencies are prohibitive in the adoption of urine fertilization at scale.

-To reduce the labor of fertilization, Rich Earth has applied concentrated urine to sweet corn (Noe-Hays et al., 2024).
+To increase fertilization efficiency, Rich Earth has previously applied a concentrated urine fertilizer to sweet corn (Noe-Hays et al., 2024).
 The urine concentrate reduced the number of tank refills and increased the land area fertilized per tank of urine.
 Concentrated urine is made at the Rich Earth Institute using freeze-thaw technology developed by Brightwater Tools LCC.
-If used in conjunction with refined applicator equipment, urine concentrate may offer a fertilization efficiency on par with conventional fertilization practices.
+If used in conjunction with the refined applicator equipment proposed by this project, urine concentrate may offer a fertilization efficiency on par with conventional fertilization practices.

 Ammonia loss through volatilization is another important consideration of urine application technology, especially when using urine concentrate, which is more prone to ammonia volatilization than non-concentrated urine.
 Volatilization from urine fertilizer has been shown to be reduced by applying urine in a gentle stream close to the soil, or better yet incorporating the urine beneath the soil surface (Noe-Hays, 2018).
 Rich Earth’s existing prototype row applicator buries urine immediately upon application using a cultivator tine (Figure 2), which was found to effectively reduce signs of volatilization (Noe-Hays et al., 2024).

-To address the equipment efficiency needs for the application of urine at scale, this study will develop an applicator with 1) consistent dosing, 2) minimal ammonia volatilization, and 3) efficiency and ease of operation.
-To achieve a controlled dosing of urine fertilizer, we will use a "roller” pump, also known as a peristaltic pump.
+To address the need for refined equipment for the application of urine-derived fertilizer at farm scale, this study developed an applicator with 1) consistent dosing, 2) minimal ammonia volatilization, and 3) efficiency and ease of operation.
+To achieve a controlled dosing of urine fertilizer, we used a "roller” pump, also known as a peristaltic pump.
 Roller pumps are popular because of their low cost, compact size, and easy maintenance.
 They can be driven by a wheel that contacts the ground, which mechanically links the fertilizer flow rate to the tractor ground speed such that a steady fertilizer volume per acre rate is achieved regardless of tractor speed.
-To limit ammonia losses, a cultivator tine will bury urine immediately upon application in the same fashion as our row applicator.
-To achieve a performance comparable to typical fertilizer equipment, the proposed roller pump system will fertilize multiple rows at once, applying urine to an optimal depth and distance relative to crop rows.
+To limit ammonia losses, a cultivator tine buries urine immediately upon application in the same fashion as our row applicator.
+To achieve a performance comparable to typical fertilizer equipment, the roller pump system fertilizes multiple rows at once, applying urine to an optimal depth and distance relative to crop rows.
 With these features, we expect this pump system to refine the fertilizer application process and increase farm productivity for farmers interested in adopting urine fertilization practices.

 Sources Cited